-The Company has established excellent working relationships with the Wahnapitae First Nation (WFN) at Capreol (Ontario) commencing with a community presentation in May and followed up with ongoing contact with the Resource and Environmental officer.
+The Company has established excellent working relationships with the Wahnapitae First Nation ("WFN") at Capreol (Ontario) commencing with a community presentation in May and followed up with ongoing contact with the Resource and Environmental officer.
 Prior to the initiation of drilling all drill sites and access routes to drill sites were reviewed by the WFN and no issues were identified.
 A post-drilling review of the drill sites indicated no problems related to drilling.
-A donation of \$2 was made to the WFN in support of their 2018 Pow Wow celebrations.

-Prospecting on the property is ongoing with the assistance of casual labour hired from the WFN community.
+The relationship with WFN continues to develop positively.
+In 2019 North American Nickel financially supported the 2019 Pow-Wow celebration held at Capreol Prospecting and exploration on the property is planned and will include assistance of casual labour hired from the WFN community.